 RFCXML is an XML language, used as the preferred format for Internet-Drafts and the canonical format for published RFCs since RFC 8650 in November 2019.
-It is documented in RFCs and formally specified in a RELAX NG Compact Syntax (RNC) schema.
-The RNC schema only allows specified XML elements and attributes to be used, which means that RFCXML documents can be fully validated against the schema.
+It is documented on this site and formally specified in a RELAX NG Compact Syntax (RNC) schema.
+RFCXML documents can be fully validated against the schema.

 The RFCXML vocabulary reference documents all of the elements and attributes and their usage and allowed values.

 We recommend that authors start an I-D using a template from Templates and Schemas as this will simplify the process.